Design Ideas for Custom Decks

 View This Project

 10 – This Cumaru hardwood deck features the boards laid at a 90-degree angle with a divider board and end boards.
-We installed Genesis step lights on the single wrap-around stair.
+We installed Genesis step lights from High Point Deck Lighting on the single wrap-around stair.

 An elevated composite deck with a view of the mountains.
-There are blue chairs and a sofa ringing a firepit
+There are blue chairs and a sofa ringing a firepit.
+Designed and built by Decks by Schmillen in Colorado Springs.

 12 – Steel framed deck with Trex Tiki Torch material laid at a 90-degree angle with single divider board to avoid butt-seams.
 The railing was a custom design by the homeowner, created in wrought iron and attached to stucco columns.